Jester Crown Fern 6 Part Complete Care Guide

 The Jester Crown Fern is a plant of many names.
 It is scientifically known as Nephrolepis exaltata, but you may have heard it referred to as a Boston fern, Sunjest Jester’s Crown, or Sword Fern.
 This ancient plant can be found in the rainforests of Australia and New Guinea.
 It may even be one of the oldest plants on earth!

 The Jester Crown Fern is made up of dense, sturdy, deep green fronds that arch out from the base.
-This plant makes a lovely addition to any tabletop or windowsill.
+This indoor fern makes a lovely addition to any tabletop or windowsill.

 Light and Humidity

 The Jester Crown Fern does best in a peaty, soil-based potting mix.
 Keep the soil moist and well-drained.
-Compared to many houseplants, the Jester Crown Fern does not need much fertilizer.
+Compared to many houseplants, the Jester Crown Fern does not need much fern fertilizer.
 Standard indoor houseplant fertilizer diluted to half strength is plenty.
 Make sure to fertilize sparingly (this is a good fertilizer with which to start!).
 Usually, 2-3 times a year is enough for fertilizing a fern houseplant.

 Conclusion and Problems

-They do not need much fertilizer and can be susceptible to some pests, but this is rare.
-In the event of a flare up of pests, a strong neem oil is your best defencse.
+They do not need much fern fertilizer and can be susceptible to some pests, but this is rare.
+In the event of a flare-up of pests, a strong neem oil is your best defense.
 This ancient foliage can make a wonderful addition to any home.

 Looking for another low light and easy care plant?
 Check out the dieffenbachia Camille – dumb cane!